Wendiblac/cloudlaunch-assignment/README.md

 ![IAM User](./screenshots/IAM.png)

-I attached a custom JSON policy (see [Custom Policy JSON Link](policies/cloudlaunch-user-policy.json) in the repo) that defines these rules.
+I attached a custom JSON policy (see [Custom Policy JSON](policies/cloudlaunch-user-policy.json) in the repo) that defines these rules.
 I enforced password reset on first login for security.

 ---